The article has been automatically translated into English by Google Translate from Russian and has not been edited.

 In anticipation of the storm, Louisiana Governor John Bel Edwards asked President Donald Trump to declare an emergency on June 5, just before the storm hit land.

-“We are confident that heavy rainfall and coastal flooding will be widespread,” Edwards said in a press release.
-"I expect urgent protective measures, evacuation and shelter in high-risk areas will be needed ...
-Currently, due to the dangers associated with the COVID-19 pandemic, shelters must include non-congregated locations."
+“We are confident that there will be widespread heavy rainfall and coastal flooding,” Edwards said in a news release.
+“I expect that emergency protective measures, evacuations and sheltering in high-risk areas will be needed...At this time, due to the dangers associated with the COVID-19 pandemic, sheltering should include non-congregate settings.”

-“We don't expect Cristobal to move as slowly as Storm Barry, with 24 inches (over 60 cm) of rainfall,” said Dan Kottlowski, AccuWeather's chief hurricane expert, referring to the short-lived hurricane that struck the Gulf Coast in July 2019 and caused widespread flooding.
+"We don't expect Cristobal to move as slowly as Storm Barry with its 24 inches of rain," said Dan Kottlowski, AccuWeather's chief hurricane expert, referring to the short-lived hurricane that hit the Gulf Coast in July 60 and caused widespread flooding.

 Even at the faster pace of Cristobal than Barry, meteorologists have warned that the amount of rainfall predicted during the storm may be sufficient to cause severe flooding along and east of the storm path.
 A total rainfall of 6–12 inches (15–30 cm) was designed using AccuWeather systems, with an indicator of 16 inches (over 40 cm) above southeast Louisiana and southern Mississippi.